 mark.
-A flat object, usually a coin or plastic piece, used to mark a golf ball's original location after it is lifted, usually on a green.
+A flat object, usually a coin or plastic piece, used to mark a golf ball's original location after the ball is lifted, usually on a green.

-match play.
-One player or team against another, playing by holes rather than strokes.
+Match play is one player or team against another, playing by holes rather than strokes.
 The player or team that wins the most holes wins the match.
 A hole is won by the golfer or team with the fewest strokes on that hole.
 A player could have the lowest total score over the holes played but lose more holes and thus lose the match.